CaledoniaProject/wx-decrypt-auto-old/readme.md

 ### Intro

-WX message extractor scripts, not guaranteed to work
+Old scripts to extract messages from WX, not guaranteed to work

 ### To compile sqlcipher 2.1 on MacOS